 Carrageenan and Its Role in Cosmetics and Skin Care

-Alongside its uses in food, carrageenan is praised for its role as a thickener, an emulsifier as well as a moisturizer.
-It can be found in products such as toothpaste, shampoos, conditioners and moisturizers.
+As you can see, it’s not just food that benefits from carrageenan.
+It’s also praised for its role as a thickener, an emulsifier as well as a moisturizer.
+It can be found in products such as toothpaste, shampoos, conditioners, lotions and moisturizers.
 Because of its ability to give a product a smooth and luxurious texture, it’s very useful in creating a cream or lotion that is easy and pleasant to apply on your skin.
 As an emulsifier, it prevents oil-based and water-based ingredients from separating.
 While carrageenan makes a great emulsifier and thickener, it is also a good moisturizer, helping to lock-in your skin’s own moisture.¹ On top of that, it is 100% plant based which is another appealing feature in today’s skin care market.

 Why Do Some People Want to Avoid Carrageenan?

 It’s always important that research is done on ingredients so that we know what we are using is safe for us.
 With this in mind, there was a small study done in 1997 that linked carrageenan to possible digestive issues.² However, it has been found that the tests were done with a form of carrageenan that is not approved by the FDA called poligeenan (also known as degraded carrageenan).
 This version of synthetic carrageenan is made by subjecting seaweed to intense temperatures and then boiling it in acid.² This confusion has led to some people believing that the carrageenan used in food and cosmetics is the same, which is where the misunderstanding lies.